 5 Essential Gun Safety Rules

-Our sim guns are designed to look and feel like traditional live-fire guns.
+Treat Every Gun as if it is Loaded Our sim guns are designed to look and feel like traditional live-fire guns.
 That means all safety measures should be followed at all times.
-Always treat a gun as if it is loaded.
-Keep the muzzle pointed in a safe direction and never point a gun at anything you don’t intend to shoot.
+Always treat a firearm as if it is loaded.
+Keep the muzzle pointed in a safe direction, and never point a gun at anything you don’t intend to shoot.

-When you are focused on a target, you should still have some understanding of where other people are in the room, what is surrounding your target and where you are aiming.
-Live-fire ammunition travels farther than you think, so you need to be confident that you know exactly where you bullet will land and what is in the surrounding area.
+Be Aware of Your Surroundings When you focus on a target, you should still understand where other people are in the room, what is surrounding your target, and where you aim.
+Live-fire ammunition travels farther than you think, so you must be confident that you know exactly where your bullet will land and what is in the surrounding area.

-Before you shoot a gun for the first time, you should be fully aware of its unique properties and how to handle it.
-All guns are different.
+Learn the Mechanics and Characteristics of a Gun Before you shoot a gun for the first time, you should know its unique properties and how to handle it.
+All firearms are different.
 Educate yourself on how to load and unload a gun, how to lock it, how to carry it, and what you can expect in terms of kickback.

-While it’s tempting, especially at EVR, to keep your finger on the trigger, it is not a safe gun habit.
-Keep your fingers away from the trigger to prevent accidental discharges and to eliminate any potential errors.
+Keep Your Finger Off the Trigger While it’s tempting, especially at EVR, to keep your finger on the trigger, it is not a safe gun habit.
+So instead, keep your fingers away from the trigger to prevent accidental discharges and eliminate potential errors.

-If you are responsible for a firearm, never leave it out of your sight.
-No matter what the circumstances are, ensure a live-fire gun is always locked, unloaded and in a safe place before walking away.
-At EVR, be sure to hand the gun over to one of our employees or someone else within your party.
+Never Leave a Firearm Unattended If you are responsible for a firearm, never leave it out of sight.
+No matter the circumstances, ensure a live-fire gun is always locked, unloaded, and in a safe place before walking away.
+At EVR, hand the gun to one of our employees or someone else within your party.